-Students with technical questions or who are experiencing technical difficulties accessing the LMS or online library resources should contact their instructor for technical assistance or direction to someone who can provide technical assistance.
+Students experiencing technical difficulties accessing the LMS, student portal, or online library resources should contact their student services representative for technical assistance.

 PROFESSIONAL LICENSURE DISCLOSURE

 Per U.S. Federal Regulations 34 C.F.R. §668.43 (2019 Rules), the Campus provides the following disclosure related to the educational requirements for professional licensure and certification for its programs at the Campus.